How we create value

 Being a responsible employer that provides staff with good working conditions and opportunities for growth.

-- We anticipate 7,000 jobs will be impacted by the acceleration of the Think Forward strategy.
+- Jobs may be impacted by the acceleration of the Think Forward strategy

 ING aims for strong and stable financial results